An Uncommon Honeymoon by Susan Mann

 “I’m a librarian.
 I don’t know everything.
 I just know how to find out about everything.”

 Travel to exotic locations has been a big part of the series and this time we got to travel to Russia and Monaco with Quinn and James.
 These to have been a great team from the very beginning and this book was no different.
 I loved how great Quinn and James are together; how much they communicate what they want and how they trust each other to get the job done when on missions.
 To say these two are besotted would be a grand understatement.
 They spend a lot of the book holding hands, sharing kisses, and flirting, all the stuff that newly married couples do.
 All of this was typically used to encourage and comfort each other and it was pretty sweet.
 With a mission with such heavy overtones, it was great to see them support each other.
 They’re pretty much the perfect CIA couple.

 I don’t know if we’ll have any more books about Quinn and James but I’ll certainly look forward to them if we do.
 I can trust Susan Mann to give readers an interesting adventure, lots of library references, and a couple you know can stand the test of time.

-Content Note: drug and child trafficking shown and discussed
+**Reader Safety: Drug and child trafficking shown and discussed